 All graduates are encouraged to attend Commencement in May.
 All diplomas (October, January, and May) will be mailed to the address on the diploma application.
 Please make sure it is accurate.

 Minors must be indicated on the online diploma application.
 Contact the Registrar’s Office to have minors noted correctly on your academic record.
 Your minor department will approve the minor.

 What happens if degree requirements are not met?

 Individuals who have not met their requirements for graduation will be notified.
-If a problem is discovered during the final certification process, notification will be made by certified mail or email.
+If a problem is discovered during the final certification process, notification will be made by email.
 Students who are ineligible to graduate based on their grades will be notified by phone or email.

 Graduation with Honors